charlieschwabacher/gestalt/README.md

 ------------------
 Mutation definitions depend on the types you define with the schema language, so you create them as functions of an object mapping type names to GraphQL Types.
-Mutations are added to the schema in a second pass after object types are fully defined.
+Mutations are added to the schema in a second pass after object types have been fully defined.

 ```javascript
 export default types => ({